ubisoft/mixer/README.md

 ### Known limitations

 - Avoid using Undo as it may cause problems like disappearing objects or crashes.
-- Synchronization is currently limited to cameras, collections, grease pencils, lights, materials, metaballs, meshes, objects and scenes (without view layers).
+- Synchronization is currently limited to cameras, collections, curves, grease pencils, lights, materials, metaballs, meshes, objects, scenes and worlds.

 You will find more detailed information in the changelogs and in the announcement issue that comes with the new version.